Application is closed. Please visit the ESOR website for further information.

 NUMBER OF AVAILABLE PLACES

-During 2020, three programmes will be offered and organised through ESOR and the successful applicant will receive a grant jointly provided by ESR/ESOR and ESTI.
+Three places will be offered and organised through ESOR.
+The successful applicants will receive a grant jointly provided by ESR/ESOR and ESTI.

-1. The exchange programme applies to radiologists within their first three years after certification, who desire to become subspecialist radiologists.
+1. The exchange programme applies to radiologists within their first three-four years after certification, who desire to become subspecialist radiologists.

 2. The applicant must have knowledge of current clinical practice in radiology with regard to cross-sectional imaging.
 Essentials are competence in producing a radiological report, in communication with clinicians and patients and knowledge of the principles of administration and management applied to a clinical department with multi-disciplinary staff and high-cost equipment.
 Understanding the medicolegal implications of uncertainty and errors in diagnostic radiology is necessary.
 A clinical background in other disciplines which was achieved through clinical experience and training prior to entering the fellowship.
 Clinical experience in respiratory medicine, pneumology, pulmonary oncology, thoracic surgery, or anaesthesiology would be a benefit.